-Whenever a child has or may have a contagious condition (such as COVID-19, strep, chicken pox, measles, head lice, etc.), the parent(s) should call the center immediately.
+Whenever a child has or may have a contagious condition (such as COVID-19,Hand Foot and Mouth disease, strep throat, chicken pox, measles, head lice, etc.), the parent(s) should call the center immediately.
 This notification is crucial to protecting the health of other children in the program, as the program will notify all parents whose children may have been exposed so as they may take appropriate precautions and steps.
 This letter offers guidance should a child become ill.